-The First Trust Hedged Strategies Fund (the "Fund") is a newly organized Delaware statutory trust registered under the Investment Company Act of 1940, as amended (the "Investment Company Act"), as a non-diversified, closed-end management investment company.
-The Fund intends to operate as an interval fund.
+The First Trust Hedged Strategies Fund (the "Fund") is a recently organized Delaware statutory trust registered under the Investment Company Act of 1940, as amended (the "Investment Company Act"), as a non-diversified, closed-end management investment company.
+The Fund operates as an interval fund.